Hurricane Iota powers up in new threat to Central America

 Evacuations were being conducted from low-lying areas in Nicaragua and Honduras near their shared border, which appeared to be Iota's likely landfall.
 Winds and rain were already being felt on the Nicaraguan coast Sunday night.

-Iota became a hurricane early Sunday and rapidly gained power, and was expected to pass over or near Colombia's Providencia island during the night .
-The U.S. National Hurricane Center warned it would probably reach Category 4 strength as it approached the Central America mainland late Monday.
+Iota became a hurricane early Sunday and rapidly gained power, and was expected to pass over or near Colombia's Providencia island during the night.
+It became a dangerous Category 3 hurricane early Monday, and the U.S. National Hurricane Center warned it would probably reach Category 4 strength as it approached the Central America mainland late Monday.

-The hurricane center said Iota had maximum sustained winds of 105 mph (165 kph) late Sunday.
-It was centered about 235 miles (375 kilometers) east-southeast of Cabo Gracias a Dios on the Nicaragua-Honduras border and moving westward at 10 mph (17 kph).
+The hurricane center said Iota had maximum sustained winds of 125 mph (205 kph) early Monday.
+It was centered about 190 miles (310 kilometers) east-southeast of Cabo Gracias a Dios on the Nicaragua-Honduras border and moving westward at 10 mph (17 kph).

 It was already a record-breaking system, being the 30th named storm of this year’s extraordinarily busy Atlantic hurricane season.
 Such activity has focused attention on climate change, which scientists say is causing wetter, stronger and more destructive storms.